Rvssian

-Tarik Johnston (born 12 April 1988), commonly known as Rvssian (formerly spelled as Russian), is a Jamaican record producer, singer, songwriter and entrepreneur.
-Rvssian is the founder of Head Concussion, a music production company situated in Kingston, Jamaica.
+Tarik Johnston (born 12 April 1988), commonly known as Rvssian and previously as Russian (stylized in all caps), is a Jamaican record producer, singer, and entrepreneur.
+He is the founder of Head Concussion, a music production company situated in Kingston, Jamaica.

-Rvssian rose to popularity shortly after producing Vybz Kartel's "Life Sweet" in 2010.
-He followed up with "Straight Jeans and Fitted" (a collaboration with Vybz Kartel), "Pull Up To Mi Bumper" (featuring Konshens and J Capri) and "Passion Whine" (featuring Sean Paul and Puerto Rican singer Farruko), a single which was certified platinum by the Recording Industry Association of America (RIAA) on October 3, 2014.
+He rose to popularity shortly after producing Vybz Kartel's "Life Sweet" in 2010.
+He produced for other artists including Konshens and J Capri, Sean Paul and Farruko.
+The Sean Paul and Farruko single was certified platinum by the Recording Industry Association of America (RIAA) on October 3, 2014.